DeveLooped-INC/gChat/docs/PROJECT_STATUS.md

 ## ✅ Recent Changelog (v1.4.0 - The Privacy & Reliability Update)
 *   **Feature (Critical): Strict Firewall**: The node now drops ALL incoming packets from untrusted peers (strangers) unless it is a connection request.
-*   **Feature: Trusted Media Relay**: You can now download media from unknown authors via your Trusted Friends.
-Your friends act as a proxy, hiding your IP from the original author.
+*   **Feature: Trusted Media Relay**: You can now stream media from unknown authors via your Trusted Friends.
+Your friends act as a **pure streaming proxy**, hiding your IP from the original author without downloading the media themselves.
 *   **Feature: Shutdown Assurance**: The `USER_EXIT` protocol now requires an ACK from peers before the process terminates, ensuring offline status is correctly propagated even with Tor latency.
 *   **Feature: Live Contact Sync**: Contacts now instantly turn "Green" (Online) when their hosting node comes online.
 *   **Feature: Avatar Exchange**: User avatars and identities are now exchanged during Inventory/Mesh syncs.